City-of-Helsinki/drupal-module-helfi-navigation/README.md

 ### Main-navigation syncing

 Helfi_navigation-module can push instance specific `main`-navigation to Etusivu.

 Etusivu-instance aggregates all instance specific main-navigations to a single `global navigation`.
 Global navigation can be fetched to any instance and rendered using blocks.

+Main navigation is synced when:
-- User creates/updates main-navigation's menulink-item (or the main navigation itself).
+- User creates/updates/deletes main-navigation's menulink-item
+- Makes any changes to main-navigation

-- Menu is queued to be synced with queue worker.
+If sync fails for any reason the menu is queued and will be synced by a queue worker on next cron run.
-- Cron runs the queue-worker which sends the menu to Etusivu.

 - A block extending `ExternalMenuBlock`-class handles
   - Fetching the latest version of the navigation.